Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: University IT

-IT infrastructure for education includes all tools that enable students to learn.
-Traditionally, this means all systems used for assessment and learning management systems (LMS), as for example Moodle~\cite{buchner2016moodle}.
-While educational software for remote teaching already received attention before the COVID-19 pandemic in the context of blended learning and MOOCs (Massive Open Online Courses), COVID-19 increased the importance of learning infrastructure like video chat tools and streaming solutions, as well as examination and proctoring software.
+\mypar{Education.} IT infrastructure for education includes all tools that enable students to learn.
+Traditionally, this means all systems used for assessment and learning management systems (LMS), e.g., Moodle~\cite{buchner2016moodle}.
+While educational software for remote teaching already received attention before the COVID-19 pandemic in the context of blended learning and MOOCs (Massive Open Online Courses), COVID-19 increased the importance of learning infrastructure, like video chat and streaming solutions, as well as examination and proctoring software.
 In most universities, these tools are offered institution-wide as centralized services, usually with the support of a central IT department.
 In addition, specific programs might need additional infrastructure, e.g., a program on system and network engineering may also need dedicated server rooms and networking labs~\cite{burgess2007master}, often offered in a decentralized manner.

-Several vendors offer cloud-based LMS (see \Fref{sec:lms}), which allow universities to outsource one of their largest (in terms of users) systems to an SaaS provider.
-Even though tools for self-hosted remote lectures exist, the common perception, especially since COVID-19, associates remote lecturing mainly with Zoom, and---to a lesser extent---other cloud-based platforms like Microsoft Teams and WebEx.
-Similarly, proctoring solutions---already a concept of questionable ethics~\cite{coghlan2020good}---that became prominent during the COVID-19 pandemic are almost exclusively provided as cloud-hosted services.
+Several vendors offer cloud-based LMS, which allow universities to outsource one of their largest systems (in terms of users).
+Even though tools for self-hosted remote lectures exist, the common perception associates remote lecturing mainly with Zoom, and, to a lesser extent, other cloud-based platforms like Microsoft Teams and Cisco WebEx.
+Similarly, proctoring solutions -- a concept of questionable ethics~\cite{coghlan2020good,swauger:proctoring} -- are almost exclusively provided as cloud-hosted services.